lindsaymurphy4/course_advanced_dbt/README.md

 - Select the editor you'd like to use (VSCode in Browser is our default, but you'll see you can choose others if you prefer)
 - Click Continue to open the workspace (this may take a few minutes)
 - Explore the workspace
 - You'll need to "Pin" your workspace so that it doesn't get Archived after 14 days, and always "Stop" your workspace so that you don't run out of hours.
-See video on CoRise week 0 for how to do so.
+See video in Week 0 for how to do so.

 #### Part 4: Install dbt inside of a virtual environment
 We'll go over virtual environments in more detail during week 1, but for now, you can follow these instructions to get dbt installed: